 Can investment in the old fallen paradigm of sports medicine lead to losing a lot of money and performance.?
-Can the parameters measuring the investment, like projected ROI (appearances, goals, assists, life span, future transfer value, etc) might be at risk?
+Can the parameters measuring the investment, like projected ROI (appearances, goals, assists, lifespan, future transfer value, etc) might be at risk?
 A CL player out with injury for a month cost about 500,000 Euro.
 (Ref, UEFA Medical Symposium Athens 2018)

 We can never understand the whole human by studying the parts.
 (Reductio ad absurdum)

-In the normal state of a science, the basic paradigm is not questioned, but only when, over a period of time, several observations lead central statements of the paradigm ad absurdum, does science enter the “extraordinary” state, of the new paradigm.
+In the normal state of science, the basic paradigm is not questioned, but only when, over a period of time, several observations lead central statements of the paradigm ad absurdum, does science enter the “extraordinary” state, of the new paradigm.
 (Thomas S.Kuhn )

 My name is Mr. Inge Jarl Clausen.
-Im Norwegian and I live in Kiefersfelden, Bayern, Germany.
+I’m Norwegian and I live in Kiefersfelden, Bayern, Germany.

-If we not are afraid of asking some questions like.
+If we are not afraid of asking some questions like.

-– Has sports medicine failed in healing long lasting injuries?.
+– Has sports medicine failed in healing long-lasting injuries?.

 – Do we have to rethink injury treatment?